osstotalsoft/generator-webapp-rocket/README.md

 ## Custom hooks
 - `useQueryWithErrorHandling` - runs the query and automatically displays an error toast in case of some error occurs.
-- `useClientQueryWithErrorHandling` - runs the query using apollo client instance and display an error toast in case of an error.
+- `useClientQueryWithErrorHandling` - runs the query using Apollo Client instance and display an error toast in case of an error.
 - `useError` - displays an error toast with a friendly message.
 - `useToast` - allows you to display a custom toast
 - `useApolloLocalStorage` - retrieves a getter and a seetter pair for a certain key from Apollo client cache (used to handle local storage).